 Want to earn continuing education credit for this article?
 Learn more.

-Otherwise known as high blood pressure, hypertension affects approximately 50 million Americans.
-Blood pressure is the force of the blood pushing against the walls of the arteries.
-A blood pressure reading is composed of two numbers:
+Otherwise known as high blood pressure, hypertension affects an estimated 103 million Americans.
+Blood pressure is the force of the blood pushing against the walls of your blood vessels.
+High blood pressure is when this pressure is consistently too high.

 - Systolic – Better known as the top number of a blood pressure reading, the systolic pressure describes the maximum pressure that occurs with each contraction of the heart.

 - Diastolic – Also known as the bottom number of a blood pressure reading, the diastolic pressure describes the lowest pressure that occurs when the heart rests in between beats.

 While it was generally understood that hypertension was considered to be an average systolic blood pressure above 140 mmHg, an average diastolic blood pressure above 90 mmHg, or both, recent guidelines published by the American College of Cardiology point to the stages of hypertension defined below.